EduDG98/JS-Questions/6-objects/lesson6.1.md

 ---
 - What is a shallow copy and a deep copy in JS?
 Write a function called `deepClone` that does a deepCopy in JS.
 And write some tests to check that it works.

     A shallow copy of an object is a copy whose propertries share same reference.
-If the copy it's modified also it's modified the source object.
+If the copy it's modified also it's modified at the source object.
 This happend on JS objects with two or more levels (an array inside another array / bidimensional array).

     To prevent it, the solution is to create a deep copy, corverting the JS object to a JSON and then to an JS object:
     ```javascript